topshed/RPi_8x8GridDraw/README.md

 ### Getting started

 1. Run startx then open a terminal window.
-2. Run 8x8grid-unicorn.py (for UnicornHat) or 8x8grid-astropi.py (for AstroPi)
+2. Run 8x8grid-unicorn.py (for UnicornHat) or 8x8grid-sense.py (for Sense HAT)

 This Python program uses pygame and the Sense/UnicornHAT APIs to create and edit single frames or multi-frame animations.
 The animations can be exported as Python code or a single frame can be saved as an 8x8 png.